MathieuTurcotte/msparser/README.rst

 A parser for Valgrind massif.out files.

-The msparser module offers a simple interface to parse the Valgrind massif.out file format, i.e. data files produced by the valgrind heap profiler.
+The msparser module offers a simple interface to parse the Valgrind massif.out file format, i.e. data files produced by the valgrind heap profiler, and should be compatible with Python 2.5 and up (including 3.x and pypy).

 How do I use it?
 ----------------